danillouz/react-plot/README.md

 # Whats next
 At the moment the library exposes only this very simple line chart, but I'll add more functionality when I have the time and learn more 😀.
-Also, I'm still using some hardcoded values to properly render the line within its bounds.

 # License
 MIT Copyright (c) 2017 Daniël Illouz